 Margherita Otto Barolo is made as a traditional assemblaggio Barolo.

 Vineyard sites were in Monforte d’Alba, Castiglione Falletto and Serralunga d’Alba for the first three vintages (2015-2017).
 A partial parcel in the Vignane MGA of Barolo was added for the 2018 vintage; the whole parcel is under rental since 2019.
+A second parcel in Barolo township was added for 2020.
 The sites in the communes of Monforte, Castiglione and Barolo are estate-farmed, the Serralunga site provides purchased fruit from a grower family who are good friends.

 Monforte, in Localita Ginestra